-If newly issued shares are used to implement the dividend reinvestment plan, the number of shares to be issued to a shareholder will be determined by dividing the total dollar amount of the cash dividend or distribution payable to a shareholder by the market price per share of our common stock at the close of regular trading on the New York Stock Exchange on the payment date of a distribution, or if no sale is reported for such day, the average of the reported bid and ask prices.
-However, if the market price per share on the payment date of a cash dividend or distribution exceeds the most recently computed net asset value per share, we will issue shares at the greater of (i) the most recently computed net asset value per share and (ii) 95% of the current market price per share (or such lesser discount to the current market price per share that still exceeded the most recently computed net asset value per share).
-For example, if the most recently computed net asset value per share is \$15.00 and the market price on the payment date of a cash dividend is \$14.00 per share, we will issue shares at \$14.00 per share.
-If the most recently computed net asset value per share is \$15.00 and the market price on the payment date of a cash dividend is \$16.00 per share, we will issue shares at \$15.20 per share (95% of the current market price).
+If newly issued shares are used to implement the dividend reinvestment plan, the number of shares to be issued to a shareholder will be determined by dividing the total dollar amount of the cash dividend or distribution payable to a shareholder by the market price per share of our common stock at the close of regular trading on the New York Stock Exchange on the payment date of a distribution, if no sale is reported for such day, the average of the reported bid and ask prices.
+However, if the market price per share on the payment date of a cash dividend or distribution exceeds the most recently computed net asset value per share, we will issue shares at the greater of (i) the most recently computed net asset value per share and (ii) 95% of the current market price per share (or such lesser discount to the current market price per share that still exceeded the most recently computed net asset value per share is \$15.00 and the market price on the payment date of a cash dividend is \$14.00 per share, we will issue shares at \$14.00 per share.
+If the most recently computed net asset value per share is \$15.00 and the market price on the payment date of a cash dividend is \$15.00 per share is \$15.00 and the market price on the payment date of a cash dividend is \$15.00 and the market price on the payment date of a cash dividend is \$15.00 per share is \$15.00 and the market price on the payment date of a cash dividend is \$15.00 per share is \$15.00 and the market price on the payment date of a cash dividend is \$15.00 per share, we will issue shares at \$15.20 per share (95% of the current market price).
 If the most recently computed net asset value per share is \$15.00 and the market price on the payment date of a cash dividend is \$15.50 per share, we will issue shares at \$15.00 per share, as net asset value is greater than 95% (\$14.73 per share) of the current market price.